Khmer

 ECHOstudents receiving kits

 ECHO is small organization that is able to offer very flexible and responsive support.
-They have supported CAD since 2021.
-In 2022 ECHO provided funds to purchase 360 menstruation hygiene kits for poor girls in the Ek Phnom community.
-They also provided a small salary for a coordinator and administrative staff, and funded some office costs.
+They have supported CAD since 2021 and provided funds to purchase menstruation hygiene kits and education for poor girls in the Ek Phnom community.

 Photo: Girls receive their hygiene kits